vitormndc/General/README.md

 # General

-Thsi is just a place where i store my modules and scripts as a backup, feel free to use then.
+This is just a place where i store my modules and scripts as a backup, feel free to use then.

+---
 CODE SAMPLE:

   List_cleaner: